zhiming99/rpc-frmwrk/ridl/README.md

         -J:     To generate the JavaScript skelton files (client only). '-f' option is not supported for JavaScript.

         --odesc_url=<url>
                 To specify the url where to find the object desription file for the JS client.
 The url must not include the name of the object description file.
 And it is a mandatory option for JS skelton generator.

+        --auth  To enable 'OAuth2' authorization.

         -f:     To generate skeleton files with 'rpcfs' support.
 C++ or Python currently.

         -P:     To specify the prefix for the target java package.
 The java package name would be